Angry Chair: Origin and recording

 The song was one of the few written entirely by vocalist Layne Staley for the band.
 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 Such a brilliant song.
 I'm very proud of Layne for writing it.
 When I've stepped up vocally in the past he's been so supportive, and here was a fine example of him stepping up with the guitar and writing a masterpiece.

 Release and reception

 "Angry Chair" was released as a single in 1992.
 "Angry Chair" peaked at number 34 on the Billboard Mainstream Rock Tracks chart and at number 27 on the Billboard Modern Rock Tracks chart.
 It is notable for being the only song by the band to chart higher on the Modern Rock Tracks chart than on the Mainstream Rock Tracks chart and most Alice in Chains singles usually either fail to enter the Modern Rock chart or chart lower.
 The UK single was released in May 1993.
 "Angry Chair" reached the top 40 in the UK and the top 30 in Ireland.

-Ned Raggett of Allmusic said that "Layne Staley and Jerry Cantrell unsurprisingly are the ones who transform the song into something really spectacular" and added that the song features "entrancing verses, ominous, echo-swathed and charged with a looming destruction."
+Ned Raggett of AllMusic said that "Layne Staley and Jerry Cantrell unsurprisingly are the ones who transform the song into something really spectacular" and added that the song features "entrancing verses, ominous, echo-swathed and charged with a looming destruction."

-A MIDI version of "Angry Chair" appears on Map 25: Bloodfalls of the popular PC computer game Doom II.